-Several routing protocols have been proposed; among them, the Ad-hoc On-demand Distance Vector (AODV) [32] is one of the most popular (indeed, a number of simulation studies are dealing with it, representing a reliable baseline for comparison to the results of simulations executed with MOTION).
-It is a reactive protocol that combines two mechanisms, the route discovery and the route maintenance, in order to store some knowledge about the routes into routing tables.
+A. Ad-hoc On-demand Distance Vector (AODV)

+This routing protocol has been defined in [5]: it is a reactive protocol that combines two mechanisms, the route discovery and the route maintenance, in order to store some knowledge about the routes into routing tables.
 Each node has its own routing table that consists of a list of all the discovered (and still valid) routes towards other nodes in the network; in particular, the routing table entry of the node i concerning a node j includes the address of j, the last known sequence number of j, the hop count field (a measure of the distance between i and j), and the next hop field (identifying the next node in the route between i and j).
-The sequence number is an increasing integer maintained by each node that expresses the freshness of the information about the respective node.
+Sequence numbers are increasing integers maintained by each node, expressing the freshness of the information about every other node.
 When an initiator node wants to start a communication session towards the destination node, it checks if a route is currently stored in its routing table.
 If this happens, the communication can start.
-If there aren't any routes to the destination, the initiator sends a route request (RREQ) to all its neighbors.
+If there aren't any routes to the destination, the initiator sends a route request (RREQ) towards its neighbours.
 This message includes the initiator address, the destination address, the sequence number of the destination (i.e., the most recent information about the destination), and the hop count, initially set to 0, and increased by each intermediate node.
 When an intermediate node N receives an RREQ, it creates a routing table entry for the initiator, or, if the entry already exists, it updates its sequence number and next hop.
-Then, the process is iterated: N checks if it knows a route to the destination with corresponding sequence number greater than the number contained into the RREQ (this means that its knowledge about the route is more recent).
+Then, the process is iterated: N checks if there exists a route to the destination with corresponding sequence number greater than the number contained into the RREQ (this means that its knowledge about the route is more recent).
 If so, N sends back to the initiator a route reply (RREP); otherwise, N updates the hop count field and broadcasts once more the RREQ to all its neighbors.
 The process ends successfully when a route to the destination is found.
 While the RREP travels towards the initiator, the routing tables of the traversed nodes are updated, creating an entry for the destination, when needed.
 Once the initiator receives back the RREP, the communication can start.
-The mobile nature of the nodes can create new routes or break some of them, because new links are established betweens pairs of nodes or because one or more links are no more available; when this happens, a route maintenance is executed in order to notify the error and to invalidate the corresponding routes, propagating a route error (RERR) into the network.
+The mobile nature of the nodes can create new routes or break some of them, because new links are established betweens pairs of nodes or because one or more links are no more available; when this happens, a route maintenance process is executed in order to notify the error and to invalidate the corresponding routes, propagating a route error (RERR) into the network.